Skip to content

 Storing & Freezing

-To freeze dough: Whenever I freeze my cookie dough, I freeze the cookie dough in balls until solid and then keep in a freezer bag.
-I usually bake straight from frozen!
-I put the cookie dough balls on a parchment or silpat lined baking sheet and let sit at room temp while the oven heats up, then add 1-2 minutes to the original cooking time.
+• To freeze dough: Whenever I freeze my cookie dough, I freeze the cookie dough in balls until solid, keep in a freezer bag and bake straight from frozen!
+Place cookie dough balls on a parchment or silpat lined baking sheet, let sit at room temp while oven preheats, then add 1-2 minutes to the cooking time.

 Other Favorite Cookie Recipes